ruuda/sempervivum/CONTRIBUTING.md

  * Write [a proper commit message][proper-commit] and keep the history clean.
  * Avoid unrelated formatting changes, they make it harder to identify functional changes in the diff.
- * You agree to license your contribution under the Apache 2.0 license.
+ * For code contributions, you agree to license your contribution under the Apache 2.0 license.
+ * For contributions to the species dataset, you agree to associate CC0 with your contribution and waive all copyright and related or neighboring rights to your contribution.

 # Code of conduct